Guide on How to Grow Amaranth Plant

 Stem Cuttings

-Prepare a pot with moist potting soil, sterilized pruners, rooting hormone, and a transparent plastic film.
+You need to gather supplies: a pot filled with moist potting soil, sterilized pruners, rooting hormone, and a transparent plastic film.

 Read more